 PEA which is called push effective “address”, but it really just pushes a 16 bit value to the stack without using a register.
 It doesn’t have to be an address.
 It is very useful for any 16 bit immediate push to the stack.
 You don’t need to change a register size either, it always pushes a 16 bit value.

-PEI pushes a (16 bit) value stored on the direct page to the stack.
+PEI pushes a (16 bit) value stored on the direct page (in bank zero) to the stack.

 PER pushes a value from the same bank, in a 16 bit relative distance from this instruction.
 You could use stack relative or pull it to a register from after pushing the value or address to the stack.

 NOTE: the standard syntax here is confusing for PEA and PEI.
 PEA actually works like a 16-bit immediate mode, but (for unknown reasons) omits the # hash.
 PEI actually works like Direct Page Addressing, but (for unknown reasons) has unnecessary parentheses () making it look like an Indirect Mode.
 I have reread the documents 4-5 times and it works like PEI $12… but the official syntax is PEI ($12). ca65 expects the official syntax.

 PHB – push data bank register to stack

 PHD – push direct page register to stack

 PHK – push program bank register to stack

 PLB – pull from stack to data bank register

 PLD – pull from stack to direct page register